486ben/CMPM147-P4/README.md

 I would like to create a scene of star war 4 when luke and his army fight against the darth vader(emperor).
 Therefore, my scene will be more like a space battle war.
 Thank you!
 The blue spaceship is the darth vader(emperor side) and the red color spaceship is my draw for the luke skywalker spaceship.

+<h2> The target</h2>
+My target behavior for this project was each side spaceship is chase other.
+Sometimes, You may see the emperor's spaceship is chase(you can understand as following them)the Revolutionary's spaceship.
+Sometimes, You may see revolutionary 's spaceship is chase the emperor's spaceship.
+Both side are battle and chase each other but not destory them(lol, I did not have time to build on details.
+XD)
 <h2>The Flock/swarm</h2>
 <li>The Blue Spaceship(emperor)</li>
 <li>The Red Spaceshuip(luke)</li>